Chinese Expatriates Kidnapped In Ogun

 Witnesses within the Oba-Ile town told LEADERSHIP that the gunmen entered the town through the River Ogun, which served as a natural boundary for the town.

-The traditional ruler of the town, H.R.H, Oba Abdul-Ganiyu Sanyaolu told LEADERSHIP that a male and a female Chinese nationals were the victims abducted from his domain Wednesday afternoon.
+The traditional ruler of the town, H.R.H, Oba Abdul-Ganiyu Sanyaolu told LEADERSHIP that a male and a female Chinese nationals were the victims abducted from his domain.